Estimated Reading Time 24 minutes

 What is realistic and within what time frame?

-If you want to start ranking well within 6 months and increasing traffic for all holidays you offer, to all destinations within all the locations you sell to, the work required is huge.
-Imagine how many keywords that might be:
+If you want to start ranking well within 6 months and increasing traffic for all the priority products you offer, in all colours and sizes, within all the locations you sell to, the work required is huge.

-What we tend to do is work with our clients to prioritise key locations and products within those locations to implement first.
+We then work with our clients to prioritise key categories and products/services within the right locations to implement first.

 We also prioritise the audit to clearly state the urgent fixes, then medium and low priority.
 This way the web team can schedule in the changes gradually.

-The biggest delay to SEO improvements is the audit recommendations not being implemented.
-So make sure your developers have bought into the SEO and the fact that they will have some work on their hands.
+The biggest delay in seeing SEO improvements is the audit recommendations not being implemented by the client.
+Make sure your developers have bought into the SEO and the fact that they will have some work on their hands.

-SEO is a long term investment in process and time and effort, but with that comes the rewards.
+SEO is a long term investment in process, time and effort, but with that comes the rewards.
 SEO can convert at a better conversion rate than paid advertising.
 It’s consistent and trustworthy to users and above all it drives volume if you do it right.

 Again the fees for ongoing SEO can be wildly different.
 The service itself can also vary.
 As well as SEO agencies and digital marketing agencies there are also PR agencies, copywriters, content bloggers, online content creation tools, infographic and video creators and web designers all offering SEO services.
 It is sometimes hard to know where to look.